 Rural communities who have received funding include:

-• Mountain CAP of WV, Inc. in Buckhannon, West Virginia received funding for a feasibility study to establish a recycling plant, create a social enterprise, and provide workforce development opportunities.
+• Mountain CAP of WV in Buckhannon, West Virginia received funding for a feasibility study to establish a recycling plant, create a social enterprise, and provide workforce development opportunities.
 The project will help the community respond to an increased need for services from individuals experiencing homelessness and families impacted by SUD.

 • Morgan County, Ohio was awarded a grant to provide high-speed broadband service to 914 underserved households and 23 businesses in the county.
 The project will also include broadband and technology training courses for agricultural businesses and activities to expand access to new markets for local entrepreneurs.